Community Arts Multi-Year Operating

 - receive significant support on an annual basis from other levels of government and/or the public and/or the private sector.

-Applicants to the Multi-Year Operating program must speak to the Community Arts Officer prior to completing an application form to ensure that they are eligible to apply.
+Applicants to the Multi-Year Operating program must speak to the Community Arts Program Manager prior to completing an application form to ensure that they are eligible to apply.

 Organizations may receive only one grant per calendar year through TAC.
 Organizations that receive Multi-Year Operating funding through this program are, therefore, not eligible to apply for TAC project grants in any discipline.